Avanigadda

 Avanigadda is a town in Krishna district of the Indian state of Andhra Pradesh.
 It is the mandal headquarters of Avanigadda mandal in Machilipatnam revenue division.

+This area compromises the old area of Diviseema.

 Geography

 Avanigadda is located on the banks of the Krishna River.
 It is located 30 km away from the delta of Krishna River and Bay of Bengal.

 Climate

 Due to its proximity to the Bay of Bengal, Avanigadda and its surrounding villages are prone to cyclones and floods.
 It is devastated by 1977 Andhra Pradesh cyclone which had a velocity over 200 kmph.
 A memorial, at the point of furthest advance of the Storm surge was built near this village in memory of the people who died in the storm.

 Culture and tourism

-Penumudi–Puligadda Bridge, Srikakulam Srikakulandhra Vishnu Temple, Mopidevi Sri Subrahmanyeswara Swamy Temple, Hamasaladeevi beach etc., are the tourism attractions in the town.
-Temples such as Sri Addanki Nancharamma Temple at Viswanadhapalli, Sri Lankamma Ammavari Temple and Sri Lakshmi Narayana Swamy temple are the main religious destinations.
+The main religious destinations in town are temples such as Sri Addanki Nancharamma Temple at Viswanadhapalli, Sri Lankamma Ammavari Temple and Sri Lakshmi Narayana Swamy Temple.

+Other tourism attractions are Penumudi–Puligadda Bridge, Srikakulam Srikakulandhra Vishnu Temple, Mopidevi Sri Subrahmanyeswara Swamy Temple and Hamasaladeevi beach.